Atmosphere (novel)

 Atmosphere is a 2025 historical fiction romance novel by Taylor Jenkins Reid.
-The book centers on Joan Goodwin, a fictional astronaut in NASA's Space Shuttle program in the early 1980s.
+The book centers on Joan Goodwin, a fictional astronaut in NASA's Space Shuttle program in the early 1980s, and her ability to juggle family, romance, and the demands of her new job.

-Writing
+Process

 Taylor Jenkins Reid is an American author who published her first novel in 2013.
-From 2017 to 2022 she published The Seven Husbands of Evelyn Hugo, Daisy Jones & the Six, Malibu Rising, and Carrie Soto Is Back, which are set in the same universe and together sometimes referred to as the "famous-women quartet".
+Atmosphere is her ninth novel.
+From 2017 to 2022, she published The Seven Husbands of Evelyn Hugo, Daisy Jones & the Six, Malibu Rising, and Carrie Soto Is Back, which are set in the same universe and together sometimes referred to as the "famous-women quartet".
 These four novels became bestsellers, aided by word of mouth (Evelyn Hugo went viral on BookTok in 2021, for instance).
 After Carrie Soto was published in 2022, Reid took a break from writing.

 For her next book, Reid sought to write one unlike her earlier works, which largely follow famous women living in California.
-Reid conducted extensive research into the space program.
-She spent months living in Houston as part of this research.
-Atmosphere is her ninth novel.
+She conducted extensive research into the space program, spending months living in Houston as part of this research.
 When asked in an interview why she included a lesbian love story, she replied, "Because there are a lot of different sides to me and it felt like, creatively, it was time to indulge this one.
 And also, because no one is going to tell me that love isn't love."
-It was released on June 3, 2025, published by Ballantine Books.
+Atmosphere was released on June 3, 2025, published by Ballantine Books.

 Plot

-Atmosphere is set in the 1980s.
-The novel begins with a crisis: a malfunction aboard a space shuttle leaves most of the astronauts aboard dead or unconscious, with the exception of Vanessa Ford.
-Joan Goodwin is working as spacecraft communicator (CAPCOM) in the mission control center, and instructs Vanessa that the ship must be landed.
-The novel then focuses on events taking place in the lead-up to this disaster.
+The novel begins on December 29, 1984, when a malfunction on the fictional NASA space shuttle Navigator leaves three of the five astronauts aboard dead and one more unconscious with only hours to live due to contracting the bends.
+Only Vanessa Ford is conscious and able to communicate with mission control, where fellow astronaut and spacecraft communicator (CAPCOM) Joan Goodwin attempts to help her land safely back on earth.

-The novel follows the life and career of Goodwin, a fictional astronaut in NASA's Space Shuttle program in the early 1980s.
-Joan Goodwin, who previously worked as an astronomer, begins training to go to space and grows close to many of the other astronauts in her program.
-She falls in love with another woman in the program, Vanessa Ford, though the two have to keep their relationship secret.
-Throughout the book, Joan also struggles with her relationship with her sister, Barbara, who is an irresponsible single mother to Frances.
-Joan often assists Barbara in caring for Frances.
+The subsequent chapters primarily focus on the life of Joan in the years prior to the disaster, told from a third-person limited point of view.
+Joan, a professor of astronomy at Rice University, applies to and is accepted to NASA's Space Shuttle program beginning in 1980.
+She bonds with most of her class, but particularly takes a liking to Vanessa.
+After over a year of flirtation (and reticence to act on Joan's end), the two profess their love for each other and start a relationship but are forced to keep it secret due to concerns that rampant homophobia would end their careers at NASA.

-At the end of the novel, Goodwin takes possession of Frances.
-The novel then returns to following the disaster that it began with.
-Ford ignores instructions from mission control that she should wait to attempt to land the spacecraft, hoping to save the life of another crew member.
+Joan additionally has to balance her work with her relationship with her sister, Barbara, and her niece, Frances.
+Barbara is an unreliable mother and consistently pressures Joan into help with her parental duties, though Joan loves Frances like a daughter of her own and cherishes spending time with her.
+The relationship is further strained when Barbara marries Daniel, who has a difficult time connecting with Frances.
+Barbara eventually sends Frances to a boarding school in Dallas, angering Joan.